zeinabibrahim96/Create-Your-Own-Image-Classifier-project/README.md

 Two hidden layers with ReLU activations and dropout for regularization.
 An output layer with 102 units corresponding to the flower classes, using log softmax for classification.
 # Building the command line application
 Now after building and training a deep neural network on the flower data set, it's time to convert it into an application that others can use. the application should be a pair of Python scripts that run from the command line.
-For testing, use the checkpoint you saved in the first part. it includes three files:
+For testing, we used the checkpoint saved in the first part. it includes three files:
 1- train.py
 2-run_utlis